CPS Deployment

 The CPS Service will have to be restarted each time a change is made to a configurable property.

-The following table lists some properties that can be specified as Helm chart values to configure the application to be deployed.
+The following tables list properties that can be configured in the deployment.
 This list is not exhaustive.

 Property |